Dependent Random Partitions by Shrinking Toward an Anchor: Existing Distributions Indexed by a Partition

-A key challenge with the CPP is that the probability mass function in (\ref{eq_centered_pmf}) is only specified up to proportionality.
-While the normalizing constant can theoretically be obtained through enumeration of all possible partitions of $n$ items, the number of possible partitions of $n$ items (as given by the Bell number) quickly makes enumeration infeasible beyond 20 or so items.
+A key challenge with the CPP is that the pmf is only specified up to proportionality.
+While the normalizing constant can theoretically be obtained through enumeration, the number of possible partitions of $n$ items (as given by the Bell number) quickly makes enumeration infeasible beyond 20 or so items.
 The lack of a normalizing constant precludes posterior inference on other parameters associated with the baseline distribution (e.g., a concentration parameter).
 Further, as a practical matter, the shrinkage parameter $\shrinkitem$ must be fixed for data analysis, making the CPP unsuitable for modeling dependent partitions.